Hurricane Ida and Nor'Ida: Hurricane Ida

-Nor'easter
+Nor'Ida

+Due to the location of the storm, south east of the Chesapeake Bay, persistent onshore flows brought elevated water levels to some areas for up to four days.
+This also brought a storm surge to much of the region and in some cases, these surges reached record levels set by Hurricane Isabel in 2003.
+In Norfolk, Virginia, a maximum storm surge of 7.74 ft was measured on November 13.
+Five coastal measuring stations recorded record-high water levels during the event and three were within 0.5 ft.
+Despite the nor'easter not being nearly as intense as Hurricane Isabel, water levels rivaled that of the hurricane because of persistent onshore flows, elevating water levels for several days.

-Along the east coast of the United States, a nor'easter involving the remnants of Ida resulted in widespread damage along coastal areas.
+Along the east coast of the United States, the nor'easter resulted in widespread damage along coastal areas.
+Minor damage was reported in South Carolina as winds up to 45 mph and heavy rains, amounting to 3 to 5 in in most of the state, impacted the region.
+One person was killed after his vehicle collided with a downed tree in.
+Flash flooding took place in some areas due to the heavy rains and previously saturated grounds.
 In North Carolina strong winds downed several trees loosened in saturated soil.
 In Rockingham County, one person was killed after being struck by a branch while driving.
-Four homes were destroyed along the Outer Banks, and over 500 others were damaged, leaving at least $5.8 million in losses.
-Widespread coastal damage and flooding took place in Virginia, as rainfall exceeding 7 in fell in many places and large waves battered beaches.
+In the Outer Banks, four homes were destroyed and over 500 others were damaged by the system, leaving at least $5.8 million in losses.

+Widespread coastal damage and major flooding took place in Virginia as rainfall exceeding 7 in fell in many places and large waves affected beaches.
+A maximum rainfall of 18 in fell in Hampton during the storm.
 In some areas, roads were closed multiple times due to flooding.
 Minor damage was also reported as a few homes were inundated with up to 1 ft of water.
 Some areas reported a storm surge comparable to that of Hurricanes Gloria in 1985 and Isabel in 2003.
 Damage from the storm in Virginia was estimated to be at least $38.8 million, of which $25 million was in Norfolk alone.
-In New York, one person drowned after being caught in rough seas off Rockaway Beach.
-Total beach losses in the state reached $8.2 million.
+According to the National Weather Service, 7.4 in of rain fell in Norfolk between November 11 and 13, nearly three times the monthly average for November; in those three days alone, the total rainfall surpassed the monthly record of 7.02 in set in 1951.
+Hurricane-force winds also affected the state, with a peak gust of 75 mph occurring in Oceana.